 Junk-Food Vegan: Someone might call themselves this if they just eat whatever vegan foods they want without caring how healthy it is.

 Whole Foods (or Plant-Based) Vegan: This basically just means someone eats a lot of fruit, veggies, nuts, seeds, legumes, beans, maybe grains, and not a whole lot of processed food.
 It doesn't mean they don't eat any, just not much.

-Those are the main ones that have been around for a while although as I'm writing this it seems many vegans online are slowly drifting away from the labels they may kind of fizzle out one day.
-My best advice is not to copy exactly what others are doing simply because it seems like it's working for them.
+Those are the main ones that have been around for a while although as I'm writing this it seems many vegans online are thankfully drifting away from the labels they may kind of fizzle out one day.
+My best advice is not to copy what others are doing simply because it seems like it's working for them.
 Experiment with different diets that interest you and see which way of eating works best.
-Try eating a lot of fruit for a period of time, try eating a higher starch diet, try eating a lot of processed foods.
+Try eating more fruit for a period of time, try eating a higher starch diet, try eating more processed foods.
 See what works and what makes you feel good.
 Your diet (this time I mean way of eating) will surely change over time as your life changes and body changes.
-Maybe you move to a warmer climate and start to eat mangoes for breakfast everyday or the seasons change and the fruit prices go way up in your area and you can't afford them any more.
-Maybe you start working more hours and don't have as much time to prepare meals so you start buying frozen dinners.
 Change will occur and that's okay.
 My advice here is not to follow a specific diet unless for experimentation purposes, don't make it about the label.
 Don't make it about perfection.
 Just listen to your body.
 It knows what to do..